Azure/azure-powershell/src/Monitor/Monitor/help/Az.Monitor.md

 Gets a log profile.

 ### [Get-AzMetric](Get-AzMetric.md)
-Gets the metric values of a resource.
+**Lists the metric values for a resource**.

 ### [Get-AzMetricAlertRuleV2](Get-AzMetricAlertRuleV2.md)
 Gets V2 (non-classic) metric alert rules

 ### [Get-AzMetricDefinition](Get-AzMetricDefinition.md)
-Gets metric definitions.
+Lists the metric definitions for the subscription.

 ### [Get-AzMetricsBatch](Get-AzMetricsBatch.md)
 Lists the metric values for multiple resources.